folio-org/mod-codex-mock/README.md

 The module loads a hard-coded list of instances into its database at tenant-init time.
 These can be queried and sorted according to the usual RMB conventions.

+### Test data
+There is a shell script called `makedata.sh` under the scripts directory.
+It takes two marcXML files and converts them into format that can be used as test data for the module.
+The records get various 'source' fields, namely "local", "kb", or "mock", as is needed by the UI development.
+Their IDs are in the 7777 series.

 ### Multiple instances
 It is possible to enable the module several times for a tenant, by using the ModuleDescritors -one and -two that are provided.
 These have the `InterfaceType`